pw4rn3r/ECE382/labs/lab5/index.md

 Lab day 3: implement etch-a-sketch or pong

+## Group Work Requirements
+####If you are considering working on Lab 4 as a group here are the requirements:
+- **Max Group size is 2**
+- You must create a separate shared repo for the group to the shared repo named ECE382_LastName1_LastName2
+- Each team member will place a link at the top of a readme in your personal repo in a Lab 4 folder
+- Both partners must make contributions to the Lab and document contributions in commit messages
+- Most likely you will have to switch your CCS workspace to a new folder to separate your repo from your private repo
+- Don't forget to give you instructor access to the repo
+- The expectation is that if you have twice the team members that you will have a better product
+- Remember you **commit** to you own local copy of the repo, you **push** your to the cloud, and you **pull** the cloud copy to your local copy
+- You may want to review merging and branching allow for better collaboration [merge a file](https://confluence.atlassian.com/bitbucket/use-a-git-branch-to-merge-a-file-681902555.html) or [git merge](https://git-scm.com/docs/git-merge)

 ### Lab day 1

 The results of these activities should be posted to Bitbucket.